mellowsea/DebianSetUpCommandList/executeThis.md

 do you have to install conda? might as well pull your hair out now . jk you already did that jk again it didn't work cause FUCK THIS

+JK ON EVERYONE - DO THIS IS BASH BITCH!

 https://www.anaconda.com/products/distribution

 move the downloaded file to your home folder

 `bash Anaconda-latest-Linux-x86_64.sh`

+Restart the terminal

+`conda init fish`

+Restart the terminal AGAIN

+ All should be good now